The Bondage Jukebox is a collection of tunes and albums featuring lyrics, either explicit or

 Armored Saint - Reign of Fire

-Bonafide metal (vs. hard rock or worse) band gets bound and gagged.
+Bonafide metal (vs. hard rock or worse) band is bound and gagged.

 Ashley Monroe - Weed Instead of